 Various Employer Approaches for Failure to Train Discrimination Defense

-When defending failure to train discrimination cases, Colorado employer workplace discrimination defense attorneys may want to show that the denial of a training opportunity did not affect the employee’s pay, hours, job title, responsibilities, promotional opportunities, etc.
+When defending failure to train discrimination cases, Colorado employer defense attorneys may want to show that the denial of a training opportunity did not affect the employee’s pay, hours, job title, responsibilities, promotional opportunities, etc.

 A failure to train discrimination defense is very fact intensive.
 Employers want make sure that their internal policies allow for fair training opportunities for all employees.
 The ability to advance in the workplace is becoming a hot item in employment discrimination cases.
 See information about hostile environment in the workplace.